pali101/fws-payments/README.md

 ## Emergency Scenarios

-If some component in the system (operator, arbiter, client, SP) misbehaves, all parties have escape hatches that allow them to walk away with predictable losses.
+If some component in the system (operator, validator, client, SP) misbehaves, all parties have escape hatches that allow them to walk away with predictable losses.

 ### Reducing Operator Allowance